-- 1. all newly procured pressure systems come with a written scheme of examination where required; - 2. newly commissioned pressure systems are added to the list of equipment required for thorough examination where required; - 3. the list of equipment required for thorough examination is maintained by the Head of Department/School/Service or the Head of Estates. - 4. any School/Service area which decommissions a pressure system must ensure that it is added to, or taken off the written scheme.
+- 1. all newly procured pressure systems come with a written scheme of examination where required. - 2. newly commissioned pressure systems are added to the list of equipment required for thorough examination where required. - 3. the list of equipment required for thorough examination is maintained by the Director / Head of Department or the Director of Estates. - 4. any department area which decommissions a pressure system must ensure that it is added to or taken off the written scheme.